danielecr/urocket-http-stage/README.md

 Scripting language are supported by specifying the executable

-The openapi is used with `callbacks` in paths.path object:
+The openapi is used as it is, without any change, example:

 ```
+paths:
+  /pets:
     post:
       tags:
         - pet